kevinfiol/umai/README.md

 # umai

-A small UI library with an ergonomic API for creating UIs that will be familiar to users of [Mithril.js](https://github.com/MithrilJS/mithril.js) or React.
+A small UI library with an ergonomic API.

 ## Install